smikhalevski/doubter/README.md

 // ⮕ Shape<string | number>

 shape2.parse(undefined);
-// ❌ ValidationError: denied at /: Must not be equal to undefined
+// ❌ ValidationError: any.deny at /: Must not be equal to undefined
 ```

 # Nullable and nullish